fantasticdonkey/rIoT/readme.rst

 Brick
 ---------------

 Multiple trackers will send their GPS data to a single brick.
+The brick will also take its own GPS readings, but also have other sensors attached as well.

+The brick also runs a sqlite3 database to buffer payloads (both for itself and the trackers) and uploads them to AWS IOT via REST API when Internect connetion is detected.

+A RF receiver application runs on the brick to receive payloads from the trackers using a nRF24L01+ receiver.

 The Things Network (TTN)
 ---------------